cardboardai/boardgame-bookie/boardgames/seafall/captains_log/captain_kyle/game_13.md

 * If there is a colony at Macy's then...
   * Research
     * With Keeper of Lore or The Treasure Hunter
+    * Sail to Prussia
   * Raid
     * Try to find The Politician (spending up to 6 coin is cost neutral)
     * Raid 8 mine
-      * This will cost 2 enmity since I would own the colony on this island.
-Make sure you have enough enmity for the big showdown with Mike.
+      * Make sure you have enough enmity for the big showdown with Mike.
 Look for an advisor that reduces enmity (aka The Pirate), or forgo the raid if enmity is limited.
     * Tax (+3g base, +6g advisor, +4g colony = 13g)
     * Buy treasure with The Politician power (check coin math).
 * **? gold, ? glory**